-We have audited the annual financial statements of Bank BIC Namibia Limited ('the Company")set out on pages 7 to 42, which comprise the statement of financial position as at 31 December 2022, and the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and the notes to the annual financial statements, including a summary of significant accounting policies and the directors report.
+We have audited the annual financial statements of Bank BIC Namibia Limited ("the Company") set out on pages 10 to 42, which comprise the statement of financial position as at 31 December 2023, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and the notes to the financial statements, including a summary of significant accounting policies and the directors' report.

-In our opinion, the annual financial statements present fairly, in all material respects, the financial position of Bank BIC Namibia Limited as at 31 December 2022, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards, and the requirements of the Companies Act of Namibia.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Bank BIC Namibia Limited as at 32 December 2023, and its financial performance and cash flows for the year then ended in accordance with international Financial Reporting Standards (IFRS) and the requirements of the Namibian Companies Act (Act 28 of 2004).